How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 The absence of eye contact is just a different way of coping, a different strategy for navigating the moment.
 Some dogs need connection when they're uncertain.
 Others need space.
 Both are valid.
 Both deserve respect.

 This rapid scanning tells us something important: the dog is working hard to feel safe and isn't quite finding it.
 In these moments, the kindest thing we can do is become more predictable, more grounded, more calm.
-We can't force them to settle, but we can be the kind of presence that makes settling possible.

-For guardians, the most supportive thing we can do is remain steady.
-Slower movement, soft voice, predictable routines, gentle space, and an atmosphere of safety all help dogs regulate more easily.
+All of these help dogs regulate more easily.
 If your dog checks in with you, respond calmly.
 Let them know through your body, your breath, your energy that everything is okay.

-If they don't check in, give them room.
-Trust that they're managing in the way that works for them.
 If they stare anxiously, scanning between people or fixating on something in the environment, reduce demand and increase safety.
 Make the world smaller, quieter, more manageable for a nervous system that's already working overtime.

 In the end, your dog's gaze is not a behaviour to train.
 It is a feeling to understand.
 And when we understand it, we deepen the bond that helps both species feel more secure, more connected, and more able to navigate the world together.

 Every time your dog looks at you and finds you calm, finds you present, finds you available, something strengthens between you.
 Every time you honour their need to look away, to manage independently, to take their time, trust deepens.
-This is how we build relationships that truly support emotional wellness, not through commands and compliance, but through understanding and presence.

 The eyes, after all, are where we meet each other.
 Where we ask our questions and offer our answers.